Paul du Quenoy: Writing

-Paul du Quenoy contributes criticism and commentary on art, society, and politics to a variety of publications.
+Du Quenoy contributes criticism and commentary on art, society, and politics to a variety of publications.
 His writing has appeared in the New York Times, Newsweek, New York Post, The Daily Telegraph, Washington Times, the Los Angeles Review of Books, Washington Examiner, The Spectator, New Criterion, Musical America, Tablet, City Journal, Chronicles (magazine), American Conservative, The Critic, The European Conservative, New York Classical Review, and various academic journals, including the American Historical Review, Journal of Modern History, International History Review, and Russian Review.
 His music criticism has included bylines from New York, London, Paris, Berlin, Vienna, Budapest, Zürich, San Francisco, Rome, Milan, Venice, Naples, Tokyo, St. Petersburg, Barcelona, Santa Fe, Chicago, Washington, Boston, Houston, Miami, Palm Beach, Beirut, and the Salzburg, Bayreuth, Verona, and Glimmerglass Festivals.

 Society

-Paul du Quenoy has served as chairman of the Russian Ball, Washington, D.C., a major social event in the U.S. capital since 2013.
+Du Quenoy has been chairman of the Russian Ball, Washington, D.C., a social event in the U.S. capital since 2013.

-To protest the University of Michigan's disciplinary investigation of the composer Bright Sheng for having screened Sir Laurence Olivier's 1965 film version of Shakespeare's Othello, in which Olivier appeared in black face, du Quenoy commissioned Sheng to compose a symphonic overture on the theme of freedom.
+To protest the University of Michigan's disciplinary investigation of the composer Bright Sheng for having screened Laurence Olivier's 1965 film version of Shakespeare's Othello, in which Olivier appeared in black face, du Quenoy commissioned Sheng to compose a symphonic overture on the theme of freedom.
 The disciplinary investigation was subsequently dropped.
 The commissioned overture, titled "Triumph of Humanity," premiered at the opening concert of the Palm Beach Symphony's 50th anniversary season on November 19, 2023, under the baton of music director Gerard Schwarz.
 Du Quenoy conducted the Star-Spangled Banner to open the concert.

 In 2024, the Crown Council of Ethiopia granted du Quenoy the Victory of Adwa Centenary Medal in recognition of his advocacy and charitable work.
 The Council's president Prince Ermias Sahle Selassie recognized du Quenoy among "supporters in the international community who give aid to the patriots struggling to restore peace and freedom."

-Paul du Quenoy was a sponsor of Palm Beach Opera's annual gala in 2025, when it featured the controversial Russian soprano Anna Netrebko as its recital soloist.
+Du Quenoy was a sponsor of Palm Beach Opera's annual gala in 2025, when it featured the Russian soprano Anna Netrebko as its recital soloist.
 The occasion marked Netrebko's return to the North American stage after more than five years of absence due to political fallout from the Russian invasion of Ukraine.